 Statistics Information and Requirements

-- Must be a course taken for academic credit at a regionally accredited institution (certificates are acceptable)
+- Must be a course taken for academic credit at a regionally accredited institution or one of the following certificate courses (see below).

 - No time limit for how long ago the course was taken and no grade requirement as long as the student received credit for the course (may be taken S/NS or Pass/Fail).